wtraceyv/hello-world/README.md

 Welcome to Walter's repository, for dumping random code crap.
 Thanks for visiting.

 To do:
-* Add CSE Group Poject and CSE HW stuff all into their own folder
+* Find more cool concepts to add to that folder